fernanda-rabacal/AvenantChat/README.md

 # Avenant Chat App

 🇺🇸 This is a full stack project of a chat web app where you can contact your friend in real time, see available chat rooms and enter as many rooms as you like.
-This project is made with Reactjs and Nest.js, also using Sass and Prisma, MongoDB database and Docker.
+This project is made with Reactjs and Nest.js, also using Sass and Prisma, Postgres database and Docker.

 🇧🇷 Este é um projeto Full Stack de uma aplicação web de Chat onde você pode contactar seus amigos em tempo real, ver salas de chat disponíveis e entrar em quantas salas você quiser.
-Este projeto foi feito com Reactjs e Nest.js, também usando Sass e Prisma, o banco de dados MongoDB e Docker.
+Este projeto foi feito com Reactjs e Nest.js, também usando Sass e Prisma, o banco de dados Postgres e Docker.

 #### Funcionalities / Funcionalidades: